Qi Wang (psychologist): Research

 Wang proposes a cultural dynamic theory of autobiographical memory, arguing that memory is not simply a product of the mind or brain but instead a social-cultural construction.
 Her research reveals that people from different cultures often show diverse ways of remembering their past experiences: They differ in what to remember, how to remember, and why to remember it.
 These cultural differences in memory emerge early in childhood and persist across the lifespan.
 Her work further shows that these differences stem from the influences of a variety of cultural elements such as cultural self-construal, perceptual encoding, language, emotion cognition, and mnemonic practices.
+Wang details a model of a culturally saturated mnemonic system in which cultural elements constitute and condition various processes of remembering.